Selecting Your Giant Pumpkin PatchFinding the best place to grow your giant pumpkins

 Well, the answer to that is, anywhere.
 Anywhere you have spare space.
 Of course, the bigger the area the better as the vines can take up a lot of room.
 If you do only have a small area available to grow them don’t let this put you off.
 I have grown them in a very small area and have had good results.

-- Try and get a location where the ground is level and drains well
+- Try and get a location where the ground is level – You don’t want your pumpkin rolling down a hill, or ripping/breaking vines.

 - A place that has had good organic material already broken down is an ideal spot